 It doesn’t necessarily mean you are missing out on experiences.
 I have slept on many a sleeper train in China and Vietnam.
 I have travelled on chicken buses across Central America and taken ferries in Thailand.

 With many group travel tours you have a local guide.
 Not always guide in the traditional sense, but they are a fantastic source of local knowledge.
-The CEO’s (Chief Experience Officers) I have been lucky enough to travel on my G Adventure tours with have provided me with countless shots of tequila, found so many hidden restaurants, taught me a Mongolian card game and introduced me to local families.
+The CEO’s (Chief Experience Officers) I have been lucky enough to travel on my G Adventure tours with have provided me with countless shots of tequila, found so many hidden restaurants, taught me a Mongolian card game, shared local family recipes and introduced me to local families.
 These are things I definitely feel I would have missed out on if I was travelling on my own.

 There is something different about travelling with people who calls that part of the world home.
 They force you to see it from a different perspective.
 As well as introducing you to new experiences and places you wouldn’t be able to access on your own.